lucianoengdev/Investimentos_x_Acidentes/README.md

 - [x] Compare corrected investment with fatal crashes using overall and phase-based exploratory views.
 - [x] Document the conclusion and the limits of estimating investment effects.
 - [x] Create a baseline modeling report for occurrence-level fatal-crash classification.
+- [x] Complete the technical article based on the exploratory analysis.
+- [x] Article accepted for presentation and publication at ANPET 2026.

 ### In Progress

-- [ ] Write the technical article from the exploratory analysis and documented findings.
+- [ ] Improve the occurrence-level machine learning model beyond the original article plan.
-- [ ] Improve the occurrence-level machine learning feature set and compare model behavior.
+- [ ] Deepen the Random Forest modeling path with threshold tuning, class-imbalance strategies and model interpretation.

 ### Future Extension

-- [ ] Refine model validation and interpretation after feature-engineering experiments.
+- [ ] Refine model validation and interpretation after Random Forest experiments.
 - [ ] Decide whether the machine learning extension should remain exploratory or become a polished repository module.

 ## Kilometer Correction